-Managed Care Organization (MCO) E&O continues to grow as an area of exposure as healthcare systems and large physician groups grow in complexity and expand their service offerings.
-Considerable activity persists with health systems formulating Accountable Care Organizations, creating their own insurance companies to write health benefits, and participating in contracts with insurance companies in which providers assume expanded responsibility for disease management, enrollee tracking and management, and advisory services to outside practices.
+Considerable activity persisted with network design as health systems developed Accountable Care Organizations (ACOs), which allowed them to create their own insurance companies to write health benefits, and participate in contracts with insurance companies.
+In such contracts, providers assumed expanded responsibility for disease management, enrollee tracking and management, and advisory services to outside practices.

-- Design and/or administration of cost control systems (incentives, quotas, etc.)
+- Design and/or administration of cost control systems (e.g., incentives, quotas, etc.)

 - Down coding (insufficient revenue to providers) and allegations of deliberate slow reimbursement

-- Civil rights actions from patients denied care
+- Civil rights actions from patients who were denied care

 - Allegations of miscalculation of medical expense ratios